abwelch1/codewars-june/readme.md

 To get started open Cryptogram_Puzzle.pdf

+To submit type the secret message into your teams chat

 Worth: 10pts

 ## Leetcode Challenge: Search in a Binary Search Tree

 https://leetcode.com/problems/search-in-a-binary-search-tree/

+To submit post your sumbitted solution in your chat with the success tag

 Worth: 10pts +5 for Golang